-Michael E. Jenkins is an associate attorney with BrownWinick and has a general practice including health law, gaming law, and corporate transactions.
+Michael E. Jenkins is a member of BrownWinick and has a general practice including health law, gaming law, and corporate transactions.

 Michael’s healthcare practice centers on providing clients with practical guidance and advice related to healthcare transactions, regulatory compliance, licensing and accreditation, and healthcare fraud investigations.
 Michael is experienced working on a broad range of issues faced by healthcare providers including issues related to Stark Law, the Anti-Kickback Statute, HIPAA and HI-TECH Act compliance, provider enrollment, credible allegation of fraud claims, and Iowa Code Chapter 514J challenges to insurance coverage denials.